stonepros/stone/doc/stonefs/file-layouts.rst

 Make sure that your cephx keys allows the client to access this new pool.

-You can then update the layout on a directory in CephFS to use the pool you added:
+You can then update the layout on a directory in StoneFS to use the pool you added:

 .. code-block:: bash